 Back in San Diego, Woodleaf and Ann are spending a quiet evening at home.

 Ann answers the door to Trick-or-Treaters.
 She reads disappointment in their faces as she dispenses into their Halloween bags plain white dinner rolls which she buys at a Health Food store, because they have no high-fructose corn syrup.
 She cares about the children, and her husband Woodleaf only allows white food to be brought into their San Diego seaside home.
 Suddenly an answer comes to her, white chocolate.
 Woodleaf intervenes, white chocolate, he declares will be acceptable.
 They rush out to the store to buy white chocolate, but it’s all sold out.

 Ann: I always make my husband’s lunch.
 He eats mashed potatoes for lunch, only the white ones.
 He only eats white foods.
 In the morning, he eats untoasted white bread with butter.
 I butter the bread for him.
 Sometimes the bread is too soft and the butter is too hard and it falls apart and he gets mad.

 Woodleaf: Stop it, Ann. you’re embarrassing me.
-Bring me a diet Coke.
+Bring me a white coffee.

 My energy is lagging.
 Rehearsal is exhausting.
 The Bears are not growling on cue.